Pediatric Radiology (journal)

 Pediatric Radiology is a peer-reviewed medical journal covering all areas of pediatric imaging and related fields published by Springer Nature.
 It is the official journal of the European Society of Paediatric Radiology, Society for Pediatric Radiology, Asian and Oceanic Society for Pediatric Radiology, and the Latin American Society of Pediatric Radiology.
-The editors in chief are Professor Geetika Khanna (Atlanta, Georgia) and Professor Amaka C Offiah (Sheffield, UK).
+The editors in chief are Professor Amaka Offiah (Sheffield, UK) and Professor Geetika Khanna (Atlanta, Georgia).